drhsqlite/pikchr/doc/userman.md

           then to first cylinder.s
 ~~~~~

-Both Legacy-PIC and Pikchr allow you to specify hard-coded coordinates
+Both PIC and Pikchr allow you to specify hard-coded coordinates
 and distances when laying out your diagram.
 But you are encouraged
 to avoid that approach.
 Instead, place each new object you create
 relative to the position of prior objects.